-Refer to Equality Act 2010, advice to schools
+Refer to Equality Act 2010, advice to schools.

-The needs and interests of all pupils, irrespective of gender, family, culture, ability or aptitude are addressed and respected by....

-We will ensure equality by...

-We will assess the needs of different pupils by...

-(Strands -disability, educational needs, race, nationality, ethnic or national origin, pregnancy, maternity, sex, gender identity, religion or sexual orientation or whether they are looked after children).
+- The needs and interests of all pupils, irrespective of gender, family, culture, ability or aptitude are addressed and respected. - We will ensure equality. - We will assess the needs of different pupils. - Strands including disability, educational needs, race, nationality, ethnic or national origin, pregnancy, maternity, sex, gender identity, religion or sexual orientation or whether they are looked after children will always be under consideration.